Premises liability is legal concept that holds property owners responsible for accidents on their property due to unsafe conditions.

-What Kinds of Premises Liability Lawsuits Are There?
+Common Premises Liability Lawsuits

 Several types of hazardous conditions can form the basis of premises liability claims.
 A lot of the things that constitute reasonable care in dealing with the unsafe condition of infrastructure should be obvious to a property owner.
-For example, while an owner may not need to immediately fix a broken staircase, they should have things in place to ensure that someone won’t fall because of the staircase’s condition.
+For example, while an owner may not need to immediately fix a broken staircase, they should have things in place to ensure that someone won’t slip and fall because of the staircase’s condition.
 Elements such as caution tape or warning signs constitute taking the care needed to inform a reasonable person of potential danger.

 - Swimming Pool Accidents